Senior Projects 2023

 Madeleine Touchette - Correlation Analysis with Missing Observations in Ecological Research Data, Advisor Dr. Max Buot

 Scientific realms of academia attempt to answer questions about the natural world.
 In doing so, researchers set up experiments, collect measurements, and apply statistical methods to their data.
-In this project, I apply correlation analysis to an ecological dataset obtained from a previous research project.
+In this project, I apply correlation analysis to an ecological data sets obtained from a previous research project.
 Specifically, for my Environmental Science senior thesis, I investigated how elevated stomatal conductance (i.e., a plant’s ability to rehydrate) mitigated plant temperatures during high stress living conditions.
 This project aims to mathematically support or debunk this relationship by determining Pearson, Spearman, and Kendall correlation statistics.
 Since the data set contained missing values, we examined the effect of an imputation algorithm based on Classification and Regression Trees (CART).
 The statistical analysis yielded richer insights into the environmental factors at play in my plant-water relation study.

 Ashton Wine - Regression With Applications to Time Series and the VIX, Advisor Dr. Max Buot